 Brazilian tapir are native to South America, inhabiting wet forests and grasslands.

 Tapirs are very important to the ecosystem as they help to distribute the seeds of plants they eat.
 Their diet consists of grasses, leaves, buds, soft twigs, fruits, low growing shrubs, aquatic vegetation and green shoots.

-The biggest threats to the population of this Vulnerable species are excessive hunting, harsh competition with livestock as well as deforestation, leading to loss of their natural habitat.
-Brazilian tapirs are officially protected by the government.
+The biggest threats to the population of this Vulnerable species are excessive hunting, harsh competition with livestock as well as deforestation.
+Brazilian tapirs are officially protected by the Government.